Buy anything from 5,000+ international stores. One checkout price. No surprise fees. Join 2M+ shoppers on Desertcart.

-🚀 Elevate your network game with compact multi-gig speed and zero hassle!
+🚀 Elevate your network game with lightning-fast, compact, and secure multi-gig switching!

-The Binardat 4 Port 2.5G Switch combines four 2.5 Gigabit Ethernet ports with two 10G SFP+ slots in an ultra-compact metal chassis.
-Supporting port VLAN for enhanced security and featuring a fanless, plug-and-play design, it delivers up to 60G switching capacity ideal for high-speed home and office networking.
-Its versatile mounting options and energy-efficient operation make it a top choice for professionals demanding reliable, fast, and secure connectivity.
+The Binardat 4 Port 2.5G Switch combines 4x 2.5 Gigabit Ethernet ports and 2x 10G SFP+ slots in an ultra-compact metal chassis.
+Supporting VLAN isolation and plug-and-play operation, it delivers a 60G switching capacity ideal for home and office setups requiring high-speed, reliable, and secure multi-gigabit connectivity without noise or hassle.

 | ASIN | B0CQM3MGMV |